National Gallery in Prague

 nám.
 Krále Jiřího z Poděbrad 16, 350 46 Cheb

-GAVU is an art museum, managing a collection of Czech art from the 19th to the 21st century and an extraordinary collection of Gothic sculptures from the Cheb region.
-It presents collections in permanent exhibitions in main building, the city’s Baroque palace on main square, where are always several temporary exhibitions.
-Since 2016, it has also managed the Retromuseum – a museum of design and lifestyle in the neighboring building, a time-oriented period between the EXPO 58 world exhibition in Brussels and the Velvet Revolution of 1989, again with a permanent exhibition and two temporary exhibition halls.
+The Gallery is an art museum housing a collection covering the Czech art from the 19th to the 21st century, and an extraordinary collection of Gothic plastic arts from the Cheb region.
+Both collections are displayed on permanent exhibitions in the main building and the Baroque palace in the main square in Cheb, where several temporary exhibitions are always on view at the same time.
+Since 2016, it has been operating the Retromuseum standing adjacent, which is the museum of design and lifestyle featuring the period between the EXPO 58 world exhibition in Brussels and the Velvet Revolution (1989).
+It hosts a permanent exhibition and temporary displays in two exhibition halls.

 House of Arts, Jurečkova 9, 70 200 Ostrava